CRoP: Context-wise Robust Static Human-Sensing Personalization: Introduction

-This research gap is worsened since static personalization typically relies on a small sample set from the target user, covering limited contexts—particularly in clinical settings or applications with data scarcity \cite{Berisha2021-mx,benway-and-preston}.
-Commercial human sensing technologies like Google Assistant, Amazon Alexa, and Apple's Siri also personalize speech recognition models using limited phrases during enrollment \citep{hey-siri-personalization, google-assistant-personalization, amazon-speech-training}.
+This research gap is worsened since static personalization typically relies on a small sample set from the target user, covering limited available contexts—particularly in clinical settings or applications with data scarcity \cite{Berisha2021-mx,benway-and-preston}.
+Commercial human sensing technologies like Google Assistant, Amazon Alexa, and Apple's Siri also statically personalize speech recognition models using limited phrases \citep{hey-siri-personalization, google-assistant-personalization, amazon-speech-training}.
 Similarly, the Apple Watch uses initial calibration for enhanced running activity tracking \citep{apple--support,apple-activity-training}.
-This limited context during personalization is problematic, as shown in this paper's Motivation Section, where we demonstrate that static personalization may improve performance in training contexts but can also significantly degrade it in other unseen contexts for the same user.
+This limited available context during personalization is problematic, as shown in Section \ref{motivation}, where we demonstrate that static personalization may improve performance in the available training contexts but can also significantly degrade it in other unseen contexts for the same user.

+Therefore, given the importance of static personalization in human sensing, this paper addresses its intra-user generalizability gap.
+Since personalized models are tailored to individual users and not intended for use by others, inter-user generalizability is outside the scope of this work.
+An additional challenge is that several personalization approaches in the literature, such as EMGSense \cite{EMGSense} and MobilePhys \cite{MobilePhys}, train their own generic models, sometimes even using data from target users.
+This limits privacy-preserving generic model sharing, and, in some cases, requires target users to share sensitive data, raising additional privacy concerns.
+It also complicates adding a new user, as the generic model must be updated and redistributed.
+While model redistribution is common in federated learning, human-sensing personalization isn’t limited to federated learning methods.
+To address this limitation, this paper only uses pre-trained, off-the-shelf models as generic models, which do not require data from the target users.